PurfectKittens/meowifier.plugin/README.md

-# meowifier.plugin
-Meowifier discord plugin
+Compile vencord with this plugin